The Weight-Loss Cliché That Sets You Up To Fail

 The moderation myth fails to account for such biochemical complexity.
 It clings to an erroneous "calorie-is-a-calorie" mentality that then gives people license to eat things they shouldn't eat.
 No matter how well-intentioned someone is, there's no way to literally have your cake and eat it too.

-As David Sciola recently pointed, no safe level exists for trans fats, high-fructose corn syrup or artificial sweeteners.
+As Davis Sciola recently pointed out, no safe level exists for trans fats, high-fructose corn syrup or artificial sweeteners.
 Even the tiniest bit of these can wreak havoc.
 Likewise, if you have gluten intolerances or other food sensitivities, even a few bites of these foods can create problems.

 Moderation ultimately creates these five obstacles that hijack fat loss and great health: